hbctraining/publication_perfect/lessons/08_figure_specific_packages.md

 This page has a lot of nice information about Venn diagrams, as well as, suggestions for when to use them (e.g. generally not recommended for comparison of more than 3 sets - use [upset plots](https://jku-vds-lab.at/tools/upset/) instead).
 Since we are comparing two sets of data for each visualization (e.g. Pax6 and Tbr2-expressing samples), a Venn diagram is a recommended method.

-Let's expand the 'Code', and note the package used to create the Venn diagrams is `VennDiagram`.
-Instead of using this package we will use the more user-friendly [ggvenn](https://github.com/yanlinlin82/ggvenn).
-Let's go ahead and intsall this package
+To make our Venn diagrams we will use [ggvenn](https://github.com/yanlinlin82/ggvenn).
+Let's go ahead and install this package.

 ```r
 install.packages("ggvenn") # install via CRAN